top of page

 PLF Faculty

-Cindy Kohlmann, Dean of PLF Faculty, New Castle Presbytery
+Cindy Kohlmann (Dean), New Castle Presbytery

 SanDawna Ashley, Synod of the Northeast